klezVirus/chameleon/README.md

-:triangular_flag_on_post: This is the public repository of CrackMapExec, for latest version and updates please consider supporting us through https://porchetta.industries/
+:triangular_flag_on_post: This is the public repository of chameleon, for latest version and updates please consider supporting us through https://porchetta.industries/

 # Chameleon